Biozone Manufacturing

 This gram-negative bacterium is well known for infecting people, especially those with compromised immune systems or underlying lung diseases such cystic fibrosis.

 These are only a few instances of the kinds of bacteria that might be troublesome in the water systems used by the pharmaceutical industry.
-It’s essential to remember that other bacteria or contaminants can also be a risk, and that to deal with these problems, certain water treatment techniques would be required.
+It’s essential to remember that other bacteria or contaminants can also be a risk, and that to deal with these problems, certain pharmaceutical water purification techniques would be required.

 Water problems faced by the pharmaceutical industry.